 Both of these phones are built with glass, so if you’re worried about breaking them, you should use a case.
 And, they both have an IP67 water-resistance rating, meaning they should survive accidental dunks, but don’t take them swimming.

 The iPhone XR has a more modern design, and while the display isn’t better, it is bigger.
 It’s the winner here.

 Performance, battery life, charging

 The iPhone SE has been getting rave reviews since launch, and a lot of that comes down to excellent performance.
-The device offers Apple’s latest-and-greatest processor, the Apple A13 Bionic.
-That’s the same chip that you’ll get in the iPhone 11 Pro, the company’s flagship phone, and the result is that you’ll get blazing fast performance that either beats or comes close to even the most expensive flagship Android phones out there.
+The device offers the Apple A13 Bionic.
+That’s the same chip that you’ll get in the iPhone 11 Pro, the company’s flagship phone for 2019, and the result is that you’ll get blazing fast performance that either beats or comes close to even the most expensive flagship Android phones out there.

-The iPhone XR has a high-end chip too — but it’s the last-generation high-end chip.
-With the A12 Bionic, the iPhone XR will still be able to handle everything that you can throw at it, including mobile gaming and multitasking, but it might take a split second longer to load apps, and it likely won’t get updates as far into the future.
+The iPhone XR has a high-end chip, too, although it’s now two generations old.
+With the A12 Bionic, the iPhone XR will still be able to handle pretty much everything that you can throw at it, including mobile gaming and multitasking, but it might take a split second longer to load apps, and it likely won’t get updates as far into the future.